prashantrathi123/hawkClient/README.md

 <img src="https://github.com/user-attachments/assets/d9ba3ba5-6d2d-4363-8593-0fb34565e15d" alt="hawklogo512" width="100">

-# hawkClient
+# HawkClient
-hawkClient is a powerful tool designed to test APIs and manage collections and requests with ease.
-It stores the collections and requests as JSON files on your local file system, making it convenient to organize, reuse, and share your API tests.
+HawkClient is a powerful tool designed to test APIs and manage collections and requests with ease.
+It stores the collections and requests as YAML files on your local file system, making it convenient to organize, reuse, and share your API tests.

 - **Mock Server**: Create and run a mock server to simulate API responses without relying on live endpoints (by default it will run on localhost:3001 if that port is occupied it will try ports till 3010).
 - **REST and GraphQL (GQL) Support**: Test both RESTful APIs and GraphQL queries/mutations.